techlozenge/student-frontend-angular-final/README.md

 # ___________________________________________________________
 # Change Log

+## January 2020

+* Improved routing and clean up code
+* Implemented clicking on a summary table row takes user to the edit screen
+* Removed all of the old-style edit/delete buttons from the summary screens and moved them into the edit detail screens
+* Made the delete button only visible and enabled when in edit mode

 ## December 2019

 * Upgraded all of the form screens to provide a more streamlined UX